NZ First blindsides Andrew Little with talk of abortion referendum

 New Zealand First is also insisting on a referendum on David Seymour's End of Life Choice bill, which would legalise assisted dying for terminally ill adults.

-A referendum is already being held at next year's election on recreational marijuana decriminalisation.
+A referendum is already being held at next year's election on recreational marijuana legalisation.